PetrilloAtWork/ICARUSconnectivityTest/README.md

 marking it as not "in progress" any more, and making the CSV files read-only.
 It will also create a small text file with some metadata of the acquisition.
 It is on the renamed directory that `generateArchivalScript()` works.
-The script always attempts to archive all the (5760) files that it knows _should_ be there, and if some of them are not there, the ones present will be archived, the others will produce error messages, and the script will exit with a non-zero status.
+The script always attempts to archive all the files that it knows _should_ be there, and if some of them are not there, the ones present will be archived, the others will produce error messages, and the script will exit with a non-zero status.
 Rerunning the script will not copy again the files that were already successfully archived.
+The optional argument `user` allows a default user different from the one specified in the configuration file.
+This "user" is used for authentication into the remote host where the archive is stored.

 December 2018 configurations